 This post goes over what the best image size is for Google My Business (GMB) posts.

-Join the Local SEO Community for in-depth discussions on all things local SEO and Google My Business.
+Join the Local SEO Community (free to join, over 2,800 members) for in-depth discussions on all things local SEO and Google My Business.

 Google My Business posts are a great way to stand out from the competition and help your SEO.

 However, many images in GMB posts seem to get cut off when viewed on the search results page.

 What Google My Business post image size is best?